isfaidaznam/loan-repayment-prediction/README.md

 Having a debt of 95 times the income with zero failure repayment is not logically sound.
 Ignoring the outlier, the relationship between Failure rate and the debt to income ratio has a positive correlation.
 The higher the debt to income ration, the higher the failure rate.
-In leman terms, the less the debt, the less probable to fail the repayment.
+In layman terms, the less the debt, the less probable to fail the repayment.
 This aligns to our common sense.

 ### 2.3.4 Failure rate by Employment Length